rackerlabs/design-system/_component_design/text-input.md

 ### Prefixes and suffixes

 Use a prefix or suffix to clarify the meaning of the numeric input value entered by the user.
-Left justify a prefix and right justify a suffix.
+Left align a prefix and right align a suffix.

 A text input can have a prefix and a suffix.